 Make sure you've chosen the right kennel for the animal being transported.
 All kennels must meet the IATA Live Animal Regulations.
 As a general guideline, please make sure your pet can sit, stand and move around within its closed kennel, without touching the sides.
-Please follow the kennel requirements to ensure the safest transportation of your pet.Calculate your kennel size
+Please follow the kennel requirements to ensure the safest transportation of your pet.Find the right kennel (PDF) »

 * Domestic flights only

 Due to heating limitations. we cannot transport warm-blooded animals on any Airbus 319.
 320. 321NX, 3215 or 321H aircraft.
 Acceptable animals that can be transported on the Airbus 319, 320, 321NX, 3215 or 321H include tropical fish, lobsters and other "aquatics."Aircraft compatibility (PDF) »